 As a result some scientists suggest that noctilucent clouds are a relatively young phenomenon.
 Perhaps their appearance is related to the processes of global climate change.
 Some studies indicate a connection between methane emissions and the increase in water vapor concentration in the mesosphere, which contributes to the formation of clouds.

 Be that as it may, noctilucent clouds are of significant scientific interest.
 They occur in a poorly explored region of the Earth’s atmosphere.
 Aircraft and balloons cannot reach an altitude of 80 km, while satellites cannot descend there.
 Therefore, scientists are actively studying noctilucent clouds, hoping to better understand the processes that occur in the Earth’s mesosphere.
 For example, they are used to determine the nature of the movement of air masses.
 It has been discovered that noctilucent cloud move exceptionally fast.
-Their average speed is about 28 m/s.
+The speed of movement of silver clouds is from 40 to 177 m/s.
 Further study of silvery clouds will surely bring us many more discoveries.